H.R.2874 - 21st Century Flood Reform Act115th Congress (2017-2018) |

 TITLE I--POLICYHOLDER PROTECTIONS AND INFORMATION

 (Sec.
-101) This bill amends the National Flood Insurance Act of 1968 to change annual limits on premium increases for insurance obtained through the National Flood Insurance Program (NFIP).
+101) This bill amends the National Flood Insurance Act of 1968 to extend the National Flood Insurance Program (NFIP) through FY2022.

 (Sec.
-105) FEMA's implementation of monthly premium payment schedules is exempted from rulemaking.
+106) FEMA's implementation of monthly premium payment schedules is exempted from rulemaking.
 FEMA may implement this schedule as a pilot program.
+The Government Accountability Office (GAO) must report on the costs associated with monthly payment of premiums.
+FEMA must annually report on these costs.

 TITLE II--INCREASING CONSUMER CHOICE THROUGH PRIVATE MARKET DEVELOPMENT

 (Sec.
-201) FEMA must allow a Write Your Own company to sell private flood insurance.
-(A Write Your Own company writes and services federal standard flood insurance policies in its own name.)
+203) FEMA must allow a Write Your Own company to sell private flood insurance.

 (Sec.
-205) The Government Accountability Office (GAO) must report on the feasibility of reducing flood insurance premiums and eliminating the need for flood insurance coverage by authorizing flood damage savings accounts.
+206) The GAO must report on the feasibility of reducing flood insurance premiums and eliminating the need for flood insurance coverage by authorizing flood damage savings accounts.

 TITLE III--MAPPING FAIRNESS